 Blanca Santonja studied at the Complutense University in Madrid where she obtained a bachelor's degree in advertising and public relations.
-After a few years wandering the world, she began pursuing a postdoctoral degree in English at Saint Louis University which she will finish in the summer of 2022.
-She has lived in Madrid, Australia, and several U.S. cities, including six years in St. Louis, MO, where she taught several undergraduate courses ranging in topic from research and rhetoric with an environmental focus, to literature courses on gender and identity, technology and media, and faith and doubt.
-She has also worked in the Ong Center for Digital Humanities where she advised researchers on how to create and manage digital humanities projects and put together the Lightning Talk Series where faculty and graduate students across the humanities could come together to share their experiences and their research.
+After a few years of wandering the world, she began pursuing a postdoctoral degree in English at Saint Louis University, which she completed in the summer of 2022.
+She has lived in Madrid, Australia, and several U.S. cities, including six years in St. Louis, where she taught several undergraduate courses ranging in topics from research and rhetoric with an environmental focus to literature courses on gender and identity, technology and media, and faith and doubt.
+She has also worked in the Ong Center for Digital Humanities where she advised researchers on how to create and manage digital humanities projects and put together the Lightning Talk Series, where faculty and graduate students across the humanities could come together to share their experiences and their research.

 - Ph.
 D., English, Saint Louis University, U.S.

 - M.A., English, Saint Louis University — Madrid, Spain.

 - Título de Experto en Creatividad y Planificación Estratégica, Universidad Complutense de Madrid, Spain.

 - B.A., Publicidad y Relaciones Públicas, Universidad Complutense de Madrid, Spain.